basz/zf-oauth2-doctrine-mutatetablenames/README.md

 php public/index.php orm:schema-tool:update --force
 ```

+Now you should manually copy the relevant information to the new tables.
+Old tables are not removed unless you specify the '--complete' flag.

 *WARNING: Will find any difference between the doctrine managed entities and the schema found in the database, not just the ones regarding the table name changes!*